SNHenderson/spotify-analysis/README.md

 # spotify-analysis
 Analyzing spotify data with computers.
-This project is an attempt to use outlier detection to classify music, based off of [Spotify's public API.](https://developer.spotify.com/documentation/web-api/) This is done with SKLearn's IsolationForest.
+This project is an attempt to use outlier detection to classify music, based off of [Spotify's public API.](https://developer.spotify.com/documentation/web-api/) This is done with SKLearn's OneClassSVM.

 ## Using hosted version: